learn-tibco-cep/Demo/README.md

 * Define Clock state machine to increase its tick in 10-second interval
 * Define `CDD` for applicatoin deployment and execution

-## start docker container for FTL server
+## Start docker container for FTL server

 This tutorial uses TIBCO FTL messaging service.
 To test the application, you must follow the instruction in [Prerequisites](https://github.com/learn-tibco-cep/tutorials/wiki/Prerequisites), install and start a FTL server.
 For example, you may start FTL server in Docker: